osg-htc/virtual-school-pilot-2020/docs/materials/data/part2-ex2-stashcache-shared.md

         ::file
         queue inputfile matching mouse_rna.fa.*

-And that `mouse_rna.fa.*` files exist in the current directory (you should have copied them from the previous exercise directory).
+And that `mouse_rna.fa.*` files exist in the current directory (you should have copied a few them from the previous exercise directory).

 Submit the Job